W00ky02/PyRAT/README.md

 Then paste the Bot Token in the Python Script.

-If you want to compile it into an .exe, run the `compiler.bat´ and the .exe will be created.
+If you want to compile it into an .exe, run the `compiler.bat` and the .exe will be created.

 Or else you cound just run